-The Future of Work 2021: A summary of this year’s survey
+The Future of Work 2021: Global Hiring Outlook

-Well, it seems that is the prevailing sentiment for recruiters and talent acquisition professionals.
-Monster has been tracking job-search and hiring trends as well as candidate and recruiter sentiment throughout the pandemic as a way of monitoring how people are responding to this once-in-a-lifetime event.
+Monster has been tracking job-search and hiring trends throughout 2020, monitoring how candidates and employers are responding to this once-in-a-lifetime event.

 As the capstone of our research, we fielded two global surveys to both recruiters and workers in October and November 2020, and the results revealed that despite the volatility caused by the coronavirus pandemic, recruiters and talent acquisition professionals are feeling optimistic about the coming year.